parinfer/parinfer.js/lib/parinfer.js.md

 Parinfer is not a pretty-printer-- that is, it never adds or removes lines from your file.

-## Usage

 ```
 indentMode(text[, options])
 parenMode(text[, options])
 ```

 Text transformation is performed by either of the two functions above.
 Both are expected to be debounced on keypress.
 Options are currently only used for specifying cursor position and movement.
 See [API](README.md#api) for full details.

-## Scanning the Text
+## Processing the Text

+You can trace the transformation through the following processing functions, each iteratively calling the one below it:

 - `processText`
 - `processLine`
 - `processChar`
-- `onChar`

-...
+We explicitly track the state of our system in a `result` object, initialized by `getInitialResult`.
+This object is passed to and mutated by most functions in this file.
+That way, it should be obvious whenever some part of the result is being read or updated anywhere in the file.

+The processing functions above behave differently depending on the mode set at `result.mode`.

 ## Finding Parens